Design Considerations Of Nc Machine Tools Ppt

 SMC simulation experiment

-In order for SMC to remain in an optimal situation, the two parameters for the approach mode, K P and K I , are searched using the smart algorithm.
-A 50 sin ω t signal source is used for simulation and testing.
+In order for SMC to remain in an optimal situation, the two parameters for the approach mode, and , are searched using the smart algorithm.
+A signal source is used for simulation and testing.
 The PSO conditional function convergence diagram of SMC is shown in Figure 4 .
 The motion trajectory diagram of SMC is shown in Figure 5 .

 Figure 4.
 PSO conditional SMC function convergence diagram.